TheHellem/TheHellem/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on a personal webpage with Vite and React
-- 🌱 I’m currently learning CloudCompare, QGIS and TypeScript
+- 🌱 I’m currently learning three.js, QGIS and TypeScript
 ---

 Thanks for visiting my profile!
 Feel free to check out my repositories and get in touch if you’d like to collaborate or chat.